timkuijsten/mongovi/README.md

 * `collections` list all collections in the current database, alias for ls with selected database
 * `count selector` count the number of documents in the current collection
-* `databases` list all databases, alias for ls without selected database
 * `find [selector]` query current collection using the optional selector, see [query operators]
 * `help` print all commands